-40 Helen Anderson and Tess Hardy, 'Who should be the super police?
+&lt;sup>86 Helen Anderson and Tess Hardy, 'Who should be the super police?
 Detection and recovery of unremitted superannuation' (2014) 37(1) UNSW Law Journal 162, 162.

 However, in the experience of WEstjustice, it is unfortunately common for employers to refuse to attend mediation with employees in cases of non-payment of wages.
-For many clients, this has meant that the FWO has closed the file as the FWO cannot compel attendance.
+For many clients, this has meant that the FWO has closed the file.
 For example: